-- Learn to recognise suffixes for the different parts of speech so even if you don’t know the meaning of the word, you can identify whether it is a noun or an adjective.
+- Learn to recognize suffixes for the different parts of speech so even if you don’t know the meaning of the word, you can identify whether it is a noun or an adjective.
 For example: celebrate (verb suffix), celebration (noun suffix) and celebratory (adjective suffix).
 Then practice changing a word from a verb form to a noun to an adjective and even an adverb if you really want to show off!
 Eg. happy, (adjective), happiness (noun), be happy (verb form), happily (adverb).

 PTE Reading Tips: Fill in the Blanks Methods Webinar